darcnite3000/gulp-browserify-bower-build/README.md

-this uses ruby-sass(with compass so you need a ruby/bundler env) and allows for coffeescript requires(through coffeeify) it uses debowerify to allow for bower projects to be required and to allow for the importing of bower css it uses gulp-cssjoin to inline css @imports
+this uses ruby-sass(with compass so you need a ruby/bundler env) and allows for coffeescript requires(through coffeeify) it uses broserify-shim to allow for bower projects to be required and to allow for the importing of bower css it uses gulp-cssjoin to inline css @imports

 ```sh